truonghm/sql-problems/review.md

 ```

 Notice that the `on` clause specifies which columns on both table to match with, hence the `=` operator.
 This is the standward way to join.
-However, we can also it like this:
+However, we can also do it like this:

 ```sql
 select *